Video: The script Working it Out teaches to children and adolescents in our schools

 https://cass.independent-review.uk/home/publications/final-report/final-report-faqs/

-You cannot buy a binder from KMART, Rebel Sports, Big W or any retail outlet, yet the Tasmanian Government (DECYP) facilitates access to binders through Working it Out
+You cannot buy a binder from KMART, Rebel Sports, Big W or any retail outlet, yet the Tasmanian Government (DECYP) facilitates access to binders through Working it Out's 'Affirmation Fund'

 OEDIPUS REX SYNDROME - PENIS ENVY